julius-gwee/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.

+When findr is in full screen, the help window will be opened in a seperate full screen window.

 ![help message](images/helpMessage.png)